alexamies/chinesenotes-go/README.md

-# Chinese Notes Translation Portal
+# Chinese Notes Dictionary App and Translation Portal

 A Go web application and text processing library for translation from Chinese to English that is adaptable to different dictionaries and corpora, powering